Batch Process Trigger Daily API

 📘

-This capability is generally available, but the batch process must already be configured for your tenant during onboarding before you can trigger it on demand.
+This capability is in Beta.
+The batch process must already be configured for your tenant during onboarding before you can trigger it on demand.

 Using the TriggerDaily Endpoint